Blog Header Logo

 Use a soft brush to scrub off any film and dirt, then use a skim net and a spa vacuum to remove the debris.
 A large hose can also be used as a siphon vacuum, by filling the hose with water, capping one end, and pulling it down to a point lower than the other end.

-How do you scrub the pipes you say?
+How do you scrub the pipes, you say?
 Using a spa purge chemical to dissolve built-up biofilm lining the pipes and jets.
 A toothbrush can be used around the jet openings, but to clean a spa that has been sitting - it's necessary to remove the bacterial films inside the pipes and equipment.
-Problem is, after using Jet Clean, or other spa pipe cleaner like Ahh-Some, you'll need to drain the spa!
+Problem is, after using Jet Clean, you'll need to drain the spa!
 You may want to do this step earlier....

 Many of the jets in the spa may be removable, and can be soaked in a 50:50 solution of vinegar and water to remove any calcium build-up.
 Removing the jets also allows you to get deeper into the pipes to clean the small areas.